Pauladen/DSA-Paul_Kehinde_Adenigba/README.md

 ---

 ### 📊 Problem Statement
 Users of the real estate platform struggle to estimate an appropriate sale price budget without manually comparing multiple listings.
-This inefficiency results in poor user experience.
-A solution is needed to quickly estimate sale prices based on known home characteristics and help users understand what influences the predicted value.
+This inefficiency leads to a poor user experience.
+A solution is needed to quickly estimate sale prices based on known home characteristics and help users understand the factors that influence the predicted value.

 ### 🧠 Project Question
 How can we design a machine learning-powered budget estimator that predicts house sale prices based on user-defined features and explains feature contributions using SHAP plots to improve customer experience and decision-making on the real estate aggregation platform?

+### 🎯 Objective:
-**Objective:** Predict house sale prices in Ames, Iowa based on structured features.
+Predict house sale prices in Ames, Iowa based on structured features.

 The model should:
-* Accept user input through a web form
+* 📝 Accept user input through a web form

-* Predict sale price using a trained regression model
+* 🤖 Predict sale price using a trained regression model

-* Show interpretable explanations using SHAP (Shapeley Additive Explanations)
+* 📊 Show interpretable explanations using SHAP (Shapley Additive Explanations)

+### 🗂️ Project Category
+* Real Estate Analytics

+### 🛠️ Project Subcategories
+* Machine Learning · Regression Modeling · Model Explainability (SHAP) · Web Application Development

 ---